gnang/HypermatrixAlgebraPackage/README.md

 [[[[1, 0], [0, 0]], [[0, 0], [0, 0]]], [[[0, 0], [0, 0]], [[0, 0], [0, 1]]]]
 ```

-Note that the symbolic parametrization returns the unitary hypermatrix and it's complex conjugate.
-It is therefore
+Note that the function returns a symbolic parametrization of unitary hypermatrix and it's complex conjugate.
-important to emphasize that all the parameters in the parametrization are to be assigned real values for the hypermatrix
+It is therefore important to emphasize that all the parameters in the parametrization are to be assigned real
-to be unitary.
+values for the hypermatrix to be unitary.

 ## Uncorrelated tuples: Generalization of matrix inverse pair
 The [general linear group](http://en.wikipedia.org/wiki/General_linear_group) plays a crucial role in many areas of